IceCubeSoda/Lumina/README.md

 # 🌟 Lumina

-Welcome to the official GitHub repository for **Lumina**, a lightweight, high-performance optimization modpack for Minecraft Java Edition.
+Welcome to the official GitHub repository for **Lumina**, a lightweight, high-performance optimization modpack for Minecraft.

 This project started as a personal solution to make Minecraft playable on low-end hardware that otherwise struggles with the vanilla game.
 Unlike other massive bloatware modpacks, Lumina is **100% vanilla-friendly**—if a feature or mechanic works in vanilla Minecraft, it works here.
-Every mod is carefully researched and selected to include some of the most unique and useful optimization tools available, keeping the entire profile incredibly light at **just 18 mods** on the latest version.
+Every mod is carefully researched and selected to include some of the most unique and useful optimization tools available, keeping the entire profile incredibly light.

+*Note: The exact mod count and list will vary depending on the version you play (Fabric, Forge, or older versions) to ensure maximum optimization for each platform.*

 ---